scil-vital/TrackToLearn/README.md

 pip install -e .
 ```

 TrackToLearn was developed using `torch==1.9.1` with CUDA 11.
-You may have to change the torch version in `requirements.txt` to suit your local installation.
+You may have to change the torch version in `requirements.txt` to suit your local installation (i.e CPU-only `torch` or using CUDA 10).

 ### Tracking